Browse By Name

 charset

-Sets the character encoding of a linked document or a script block.
+Sets the character encoding of the document, a linked document or a script block.

 class